uhray/boilerplate/README.md

 Take a look at the [documentation table of contents](doc/toc.md).
 This documentation is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.

+## Browser Compatibility

+This boilerplate should be ready to go for all evergreen browsers.